chud37/FileOrganiser/README.md

 ## How to use it
 Select the folder with the files inside that you wish to organise, (It's a recursive search meaning *every* file underneath that folder (including subfolders) will be actioned) and choose your mode (Year or Year > Month) and transfer type (Move / Copy).
 Click Go and watch your files be auto-magically organised into folders.

-There is no malicious code in here but I accept no responsibility for any damanages this app may make to your machine.
+There is no malicious code in here but I accept no responsibility for any damages this app may make to your machine.

 ## Compiling
 Using Visual Studio, load the solution and click start.
 You can publish the app from there too.